 |5||Timothy Eades||James Mclaren||Ford Escort Mexico||0||1971|

 New Zealand Classic 2020

-Next month, Clerk of the Course Mark Appleton together with another member of the ERA team, George Mullins, will drive the complete route – their recce report will follow in the next Newsletter so stay tuned.
+Clerk of the Course Mark Appleton, together with another member of the ERA team, George Mullins, have recently driven the complete route – their recce report will follow in the next Newsletter so stay tuned.
 In the meantime, we thought you may enjoy reading the following preview.